-Alan Doyle performing live in historic downtown Fernie!
-An annual tradition the whole family will love.
+An annual tradition the whole family will love!

 The CP Holiday Train is decked out in thousands of colourful lights and travels throughout Canada and the northern US every year raising donations for community foodbanks.

-As a smaller community, Fernie sees the train pass through every other year, and 2017 sees the train return to our local tracks, stopping in the heart of Historic Downtown Fernie right outside the Arts Station at the corner of 1st Ave and 6th St.
+As a smaller community, Fernie sees the train pass through every other year.
+2019 sees the train return to our local tracks, stopping in the heart of Historic Downtown Fernie.

 The train stays lit up throughout its travels, so you can see it from the road at various points along its journey too - many people travel along the road with it, enjoying the celebrations at multiple locations!

-The CP Holiday Train program launched in 1999 and has since raised more than C$13 million and four million pounds of food for communities along CP's routes in Canada and the United States.
+The CP Holiday Train program launched in 1999 and has since raised more than C$15.8 million and 4.5 million pounds of food for communities along CP's routes in Canada and the United States.

 Beginning in Montreal, Quebec, on November 25 and 26, 2017 respectively, two trains will make the festive journey, travelling through both the U.S. and Canada to bring holiday cheer to 182 communities along CP's network.
 Each event is completely free, with CP encouraging every attendee to open their cupboards or wallets to ease hunger needs in their community.
 Local food banks will be accepting donations at each stop to ensure those less fortunate can access adequate food this holiday season and year-round.